 #2 Janome HD3000 Heavy Duty Sewing Machine

 For lightweight leather sewing projects, the HD3000 can do the job with ease.
 It comes with two packs of leather needles and an ultra-glide foot which makes it a perfect machine for sewing leather.
-It uses snap-on feet so it is easy to add a generic foot if you need to.
+It uses snap-on feet, so it is easy to add a generic foot if you need to.

 The HD3000 is a heavy duty sewing machine which comes with 18 stitches built in and a one-step buttonhole.
-The frame and internal materials are made of metal which makes it strong to handle heavy duty materials such as leather and denim.
+The frame and internal materials are made of metal which makes it strong enough to handle heavy duty materials such as leather and denim.

-A strong motor and high presser foot ensure that the machine sews through leather and other heavy duty materials without missing a stitch.
+A strong motor and high presser foot ensure that the machine sews through leather and other heavy-duty materials without missing a stitch.